 - Talk about the people and animals in these stories.
 Explain that they are called characters, and they are very important to the story because all of the action revolves around them.

-- Ask the students to name the characters in the stories they mentioned.
+- Ask the children to name the characters in the stories they mentioned.

-- Show the students a few of the StoryTales figures and animals, and tell them that these will be characters in their stories.
+- Show the children a few of the StoryTales figures and animals, and tell them that these will be characters in their stories.

 - Model how to describe a character by talking about its characteristics.

-- Tell the students it is time to play a character game.
+- Tell the children it is time to play a character game.

 Encourage a discussion about characteristics.
 Consider asking questions like:

-- What kinds of characteristics can you name?
+- What kinds of characteristics did you name?

 - Was it difficult thinking of all the characteristics?
 Why or why not?

 - Why is it important to describe characters in a story?

 Tell the children that the characteristics they have been discussing are physical characteristics.
 Explain that this means they describe how a character looks, and that physical characteristics are important in a story because they help the audience picture the character.